-In this series of posts we are sharing resources and ideas presented at summer festivals.
-Can’t fly around the world to attend?
-No worries– MethodSpace readers can learn from the presentations and related resources made available online.
+In this series of posts we shared resources and ideas presented at summer festivals in 2018.
+By tapping archived materials, MethodSpace readers can learn from the presentations and related resources made available online.

 While conference materials are posted in a private meeting space, I will share highlights from my own and others’ presentations.

 Collaboration and Learning: Sharing, Acquiring, and Creating New Knowledge

 Most of us find the need to collaborate as part of our academic and professional lives, and in our connected world, much of that activity occurs with the help of communication technologies.
 We are co-researchers, co-authors, or co-editors.
 We coach and are coached.
 We collaborate on efforts that involve people within our institutions or organizations, and people outside, who might have different cultures, norms, and expectations.
 Sometimes we choose to collaborate with people we know and like, and other times we are required to participate in a collaborative project with people we don’t know, and may or may not find compatible.